ing George III's British army was forced to evacuate Boston.

 But it will be time enough for me to turn Preacher when my present appointment ceases."

-In Brooklyn, New York, November 1, 1940, President Franklin D. Roosevelt spoke of Germany's National Socialist Workers Party during World War II:
+In Brooklyn, New York, November 1, 1940, President Franklin D. Roosevelt spoke of Germany's National Socialist Workers Party:

 "Those forces hate democracy and Christianity as two phases of the same civilization.